How Often Should You Change Your Pillows?

 Aside from this, the covering and filling break down after years of use.
 For example, fibrefill pillows get clumpy over time.
 Even if they are fluffed every day, the fibres will eventually bind together and form clumps, which can prevent you from having a good night’s rest.

-Even if you change pillow cases and wash pillows frequently, it can’t permanently solve the dust mite problem.
-Frequent washing just speeds up material breakdown.
-Also, our heads are heavy, and supporting this weight can cause pillows to lose support.
+Even if you change pillowcases and wash pillows frequently, it can’t permanently solve the dust mite problem.
+Frequent washing can speed up material breakdown.

-There are many pillow varieties available in the market, and some of them need more changing compared to others.
+There are many pillow varieties available in the market, and some of them need changing more than others.
 Here is the general lifespan of the most common types of pillows in the market.

 Signs to Replace Your Pillows

 As a rule of thumb, it is better to replace pillows every 2 years.
 Some pillows have longer longevity.
-For instance, down pillows are usually more durable and can provide good support even after 5 years, especially if it is maintained regularly.
+For instance, down pillows are usually more durable and can provide good support even after 5 years, especially if they are maintained regularly.
 Latex and memory foam last longer than down pillows but their maintenance is more complicated than normal fibrefill pillows.

 Whatever type of pillow you use, it’s good to note these signs to replace your pillows.

-• Waking up with a headache, neck pain or shoulder pain is always a bad sign.
+- Waking up with a headache, neck pain or shoulder pain is always a bad sign.
 This means that you’ve been sleeping with your neck and muscles misaligned.
-Your pillow’s job is to keep them in proper alignment, so waking up with pain could mean that your pillow has lost its ability to provide proper support to these areas.
+Your pillow’s job is to keep them in proper alignment, so waking up in pain could mean that your pillow has lost its ability to provide proper support to these areas.

-• Stains and odour are always a bad sign.
+- Stains and odour are always bad signs.
 If you can’t get them out by washing your pillows, replace them with new ones.

-• Dust mites are not a problem to many people.
+- Dust mites are not a problem for many people.
 However, allergy sufferers experience a worsening in symptoms when they sleep in dust-mite-infested pillows.
 If you have allergies and wake up sneezing, it’s time to buy new pillows.

-• Try folding your pillow in half.
-If it stays that way even if you let go, then you need to change it.
+- Try folding your pillow in half.
+If it stays that way when you let go, then you need to change it.
 Pillows have to expand by themselves after being folded in half.

-• A change in sleeping position means a change in pillows.
+- A change in sleeping position means a change in pillows.
 For example, you’ve shifted from side sleeping to stomach sleeping.
 Pillows for side sleepers are generally firmer compared to pillows for stomach sleepers.
-If you’re sleeping more on your stomach nowadays, you need to change to a thinner and softer pillow to prevent neck and shoulder pain.
+If you’re sleeping more on your stomach, you need to change to a thinner and softer pillow to prevent neck and shoulder pain.

 Pillow Maintenance